 In its June, 2010 edition, New Mexico Magazine celebrated New Mexico’s Best Eats, eight of the best dishes served in restaurants throughout the Land of Enchantment.
 Two versions of each dish–a down-home version and uptown version were selected.
 The magazine accorded the honor of New Mexico’s very best down-home green chile stew to the Duran’s Central Pharmacy.
 It’s a well-deserved honor few would dispute.
 I wrote the article about that stew which required lots of research on my part; it was a delicious assignment.

 Daily specials include a stuffed sopaipilla platter on Wednesdays and Fridays and on Thursdays carne adovada, some of the very best in the city.
-The award-winning orange-red chile used on other entrees is ameliorated with aromatic Mexican oregano and chile pequin, a fiery, dried red chile used judiciously (something which should be practiced with the garlic).
+The award-winning orange-red chile used on other entrees is ameliorated with aromatic Mexican oregano and chile pequin, a fiery, dried red chile used judiciously.
 The chile is made from ground chile pods, not from powder.
 That chile covers bite sized cubes of porcine perfection so tender and delicious they will make your taste buds smile.
-My great and dearly departed friend Ruben Hendrickson, a devotee of carne adovada nonpareil, ranks Duran’s rendition on par with the adovada at Mary & Tito’s.
+My great and dearly departed friend Ruben Hendrickson, a devotee of carne adovada nonpareil, ranks Duran’s version on par with the adovada at Mary & Tito’s.

 The carne adovada is served with pinto beans, boiled potatoes (perhaps the only item on the menu that’s unremarkable) and a simple lettuce and tomato salad with French dressing.
 The only thing wrong with this platter (besides the papas) is that it’s not all carne adovada, as in the entire plate covered with it.
 Fortunately you can purchase a pint of this phenomenal adovada to take home and if you don’t want to wait until the next Thursday, carne adovada is also available for breakfast on Saturdays.